vbalbarin/presentations/wright-laboratory-spinup/source/slides.md

 ## notes:

-1. Select image, tryit
+.
+Select image, tryit
-2. Launch
+.
+Launch
-3. Show ssh
+.
+Show ssh
-4. Remind folks that only createor is root; must add others
-5. Best practice add another key
+.
+Remind folks that only createor is root; must add others .
+Best practice add another key
-6. Cost, delete or shutoff instances
+.
+Manage costs by deleting or shutting off instances
+.
+Show snapshots.
+.
+Remind folks that they are responsible for

 -->